patheros/PathSetManuals/Manual.md

 Connect to the seven `Output Gates` to tap into those delayed clock signals.

-Bipass: All seven outputs are connected directly to the `Trigger`.
+Bypass: All seven outputs are connected directly to the `Trigger`.

 ### Delay